rocicorp/diff-server/README.md

 1. The call is queued behind any other commit to the same Replicant Server.
 Since Replicant Groups are usually small numbers of nodes, this will typically be a very short wait.
 2. When the call continues:
   - Find the fork point between the client's commit and the server's latest commit
-  - If the server commit is a fast-forward from client:
+  - If the server commit is a fast-forward from client (the server already included these commits):
     - Respond with the new head, there's nothing more to do
   - Else:
     - Validate each new commit (each commit after the fork point on the client side):